ChimeraTK/Chai/README.md

 - Supports mouse and keyboard interactions
 - View device status, register contents, and properties
 - Read and write register values
-- Auto-updating at 1Hz and 100Hz to mimic original QtHardMon
+- Auto-updating at 1Hz, 30Hz and 100Hz to mimic original QtHardMon
-- Graphical display of value history (intended feature)
+- Graphical display of value history

 ## Installation